Dsolnik/sle-mentoring/mongoDB.md

 ### Basic MongoDB Concepts

-* a _document_ is the basic unit of data for MongoDB -- thes ame to a _row_ in a relational db.
+* a _document_ is the basic unit of data for MongoDB -- the same to a _row_ in a relational db.
   - every document has a special key, `_id` that is unique within a collection
 * a _collection_ is the equivalent of a table with a dynamic schema
 * a single instance of MongoDB can host multiple independent _databases_, each of which can have its own collections.
-* MongoDB cmoes with a JS shell, used for admin and data manipulation
+* MongoDB comes with a JS shell, `mongo`, used for admin and data manipulation

 ## Documents